chenchih/TechNote/PythonNote/Advance/typeHint/TypingHintAnotation.md

 As long as the values in the list match one of the types in the Union, they are valid

-- casting option: Used to override or "hint" a variable's type without modifying the actual object at runtime.
+#### cast

-Casting is for telling the type checker to treat a variable as a different type
+Cast is for telling the type checker to treat a variable as a different type
 ```
 #casting help overwrite on
 c1: Any="hello"